 Policyholders typically must reach a deductible before the dental insurance plan will financially contribute anything.
 For the patient, this means:

-Most insurance companies set limitations on how much money they will put toward the cost of your treatment.
-That comes in the form of a yearly maximum, which dictates at what point the insurance company will no longer provide assistance.
-Once your dental insurance for individuals has contributed a certain amount of money, you are responsible for all treatment costs for the rest of the year.
-This number usually resets yearly.
+Most insurance companies set limitations on how much money they will put toward the cost of your treatment - your yearly maximum.
+Once your dental insurance provider has contributed a certain amount of money, you are responsible for all treatment costs for the rest of the year.
+This number usually resets annually.

 Dental plans require no deductible.
 Members do not have to meet a price quota before they begin receiving discounts, nor do they have to wait for the plan to become effective.
 This can occur because patients pay the dentist directly at a discounted price without reimbursement.

 Members get the discount every time they visit the dentist with no limit regarding usage.
 Since it has no maximum, some people use this plan after their regular dental insurance plan has reached its yearly limit.
 Find out more about how you can use a discount dental plan and a dental insurance plan together.